oracle/weblogic-innovation-seminars/WInS_Demos/CA-Workshop/README.md

 ## Starting Admin Server in respective domains:

 1. **sudo docker run -p 8001:8001 --name=wlsadmin  -h aadrdemo samplewls:12.2.1 startWebLogic.sh** (It starts the docker container with name wlsadmin inside the docker image **samplewls:12.2.1**.
 The docker container is running the WebLogic Admin Server with aadrdemo as hostname and 8001 as port number inside the docker image.
-But you can access the Admin Console on URL 	http://localhost:8001/console in the host machine Firefox browser.)
+But you can access the Admin Console on URL 	[http://localhost:8001/console](http://localhost:8001/console) in the host machine Firefox browser.)
 ![alt text](https://raw.githubusercontent.com/oracle-weblogic/weblogic-innovation-seminars/caf-12.2.1/WInS_Demos/CA-Workshop/md.resources/61.PNG)
 2. In this tab, Click on **Terminal -> Set Title**.
 Enter **primaryDomain** as Title then click on **OK**.
 3. Wait until the **Admin Server** is in **Running** State.
 Then only proceed to next step.
 ![alt text](https://raw.githubusercontent.com/oracle-weblogic/weblogic-innovation-seminars/caf-12.2.1/WInS_Demos/CA-Workshop/md.resources/62.PNG)
 4. Open a new tab.
 5. **sudo docker run -p 8002:8001 --name=wlsadmin2  -h aadrdemo samplewls2:12.2.1** startWebLogic.sh (It starts the docker container with name **wlsadmin2** inside the docker image **samplewls2:12.2.1**.
 The docker container is running the WebLogic Admin Server with aadrdemo as hostname and 8001 as port number inside the docker image.
-But you can access the Admin Console on URL 	http://localhost:8002/console in the host machine Firefox browser)
+But you can access the Admin Console on URL 	[http://localhost:8002/console](http://localhost:8002/console) in the host machine Firefox browser)
 6. In this tab, Click on **Terminal -> Set Title**.
 Enter **standbyDomain** as Title then click on **OK**.
 7. Wait until the Admin Server is in Running State.
 Then only proceed to next step.

 Note: Both the base_domain are running in **development mode**.
 If somehow you container is not started successfully with WebLogic Server.
 You can stop the container and remove the container by below commands.
 ![alt text](https://raw.githubusercontent.com/oracle-weblogic/weblogic-innovation-seminars/caf-12.2.1/WInS_Demos/CA-Workshop/md.resources/63.PNG)

 **sudo docker stop <container_name>;#sudo docker stop wlsadmin; or sudo docker stop wlsadmin2**

 **sudo docker rm $(sudo docker ps -a -q)**

 ## Cross Domain Transaction Recovery show case:

-1. Go to Firefox, and type the URL for **primary Domain** Admin Console http://localhost:8001/console .
+1. Go to Firefox, and type the URL for **primary Domain** Admin Console [http://localhost:8001/console](http://localhost:8001/console).
 2. Enter **weblogic/welcome1** as **Username/Password** then click on **Login**.
 ![alt text](https://raw.githubusercontent.com/oracle-weblogic/weblogic-innovation-seminars/caf-12.2.1/WInS_Demos/CA-Workshop/md.resources/64.PNG)
 3. Click on domain name base_domain, Go down in the **Configuration -> General** tab, Click on **Advanced** and then verify the Site Name to **DEMOPRI**.
 4. Click on **Configuration -> JTA** tab, then click on **Advanced** and then verify the **Recovery Site Name** to **DEMOSTD** and **Cross Domain Recovery Retry Interval** to **120**.
 5. Click on **Deployments**, and verify the **CADemo** application deployments.
-6. Open another tab in Firefox and Enter the URL for standbyDomain Admin Console http://localhost:8002/console .
+6. Open another tab in Firefox and Enter the URL for standbyDomain Admin Console [http://localhost:8002/console](http://localhost:8002/console) .
 7. Enter **weblogic/welcome1** as **Username/Password** then click on **Login**.
 8. Click on domain name **base_domain**, Go down in the **Configuration -> General** tab, Click on **Advanced** and then verify the **Site Name** to **DEMOSTD**.
 9. Click on **Configuration -> JTA** tab, then click on **Advanced** and then verify the **Recovery Site Name** to **DEMOPRI** and **Cross Domain Recovery Retry Interval** to **120**.
 10. Click on **Deployments**, and verify the **CADemo** application deployments.
-11. Open a new tab in browser and type the URL http://localhost:8001/CADemo/Initialize to **initialize the Database table**.
-Click on **go to online shop**.
+11. Open a new tab in browser and type the URL [http://localhost:8001/CADemo/Initialize](http://localhost:8001/CADemo/Initialize) to **initialize the Database table**.
+Click on **go to online shop**.
 This is the application deployed on primary domain.
 We will refer this tab as primarySite tab for next few steps.
 ![alt text](https://raw.githubusercontent.com/oracle-weblogic/weblogic-innovation-seminars/caf-12.2.1/WInS_Demos/CA-Workshop/md.resources/65.PNG)
-12. Open a new tab in Firefox and type the URL http://localhost:8002/CADemo/  to access the application deployed in standbyDomain.
+12. Open a new tab in Firefox and type the URL [http://localhost:8002/CADemo/](http://localhost:8002/CADemo/)  to access the application deployed in standbyDomain.
 We will refer this tab as **standbySite** tab for next few steps.
 13. In the standbySite, Click on **See Inventory** and make sure every Item has Quantity equal to **3**.
 Click on **return to main page** link.
 14. Go back to the **primarySite** tab, Click on **See Inventory** and verify the value of **Quantity** be the same with standbySite value.
 Click on **return to main page** link
 15. In the **primarySite**, Click on **Get Activity Report**.
 It will be blank as of now.
 Click on **return to main page** link.
 16. In the **standbySite**, Click on **Get Activity Report**.
 It will be blank as of now.
 Click on **return to main page** link.
 17. In the **primarySite**, Click on **Would you like to buy something?**, and then enter the following value or any other data then click on **Submit**.

 			Men T Shirt:		1
 			Women T Shirt:		1
 			Name:			Kyle
 ![alt text](https://raw.githubusercontent.com/oracle-weblogic/weblogic-innovation-seminars/caf-12.2.1/WInS_Demos/CA-Workshop/md.resources/66.PNG)
 ![alt text](https://raw.githubusercontent.com/oracle-weblogic/weblogic-innovation-seminars/caf-12.2.1/WInS_Demos/CA-Workshop/md.resources/67.PNG)
-You will see the page like below.
+18. You will see the page like below.
 Click on **return to main page**, Click on **Get Activity Report**.
 Click on **return to main page** link.
 ![alt text](https://raw.githubusercontent.com/oracle-weblogic/weblogic-innovation-seminars/caf-12.2.1/WInS_Demos/CA-Workshop/md.resources/68.PNG)
 ![alt text](https://raw.githubusercontent.com/oracle-weblogic/weblogic-innovation-seminars/caf-12.2.1/WInS_Demos/CA-Workshop/md.resources/69.PNG)
-18. In the standbySite, Click on **Get Activity Report**, and verify the transaction.
+19. In the standbySite, Click on **Get Activity Report**, and verify the transaction.
 Click on **return to main page** link.
 Both sites will have same **Activity Log** and same **Inventory Stocks Quantity**.
 ![alt text](https://raw.githubusercontent.com/oracle-weblogic/weblogic-innovation-seminars/caf-12.2.1/WInS_Demos/CA-Workshop/md.resources/70.PNG)
-19. This application has few basic checks before performing a transaction:
+20. This application has few basic checks before performing a transaction:
  * While purchasing or returning the Item, if you do not enter any Quantity and Name both.
 It will ask you to provide both.
  * While purchasing or returning the item, if you provide the quantity but not the Name, It will ask you to provide the Name.
  * While purchasing or returning the item, if you enter the Name but not the Quantity, it will ask you to provide the Quantity Value.
  * If you are purchasing the Item and that much quantity of items is not available, transaction will not happen.
 You can check the above conditions by yourself.
-20. In the primarySite, on main page of application, Click on **Would you like to Buy Something**, and then enter the following value or any other data and choose the box for **Procedure Failure** then click on **Submit**.
+21. In the primarySite, on main page of application, Click on **Would you like to Buy Something**, and then enter the following value or any other data and choose the box for **Procedure Failure** then click on **Submit**.

 			Women Pants:		2
 			Man Pants:		2
 			Name:			Maciej

-As you click on Submit, you will see **The Connection was reset** on this tab, It means Admin 	Server on this domain has been **Shutdown**.
+22. As you click on Submit, you will see **The Connection was reset** on this tab, It means Admin Server on this domain has been **Shutdown**.
 You can go back to Terminal in **primaryDomain** tab; you can verify the Shutdown of Admin Server.
 ![alt text](https://raw.githubusercontent.com/oracle-weblogic/weblogic-innovation-seminars/caf-12.2.1/WInS_Demos/CA-Workshop/md.resources/71.PNG)
 ![alt text](https://raw.githubusercontent.com/oracle-weblogic/weblogic-innovation-seminars/caf-12.2.1/WInS_Demos/CA-Workshop/md.resources/72.PNG)
 ![alt text](https://raw.githubusercontent.com/oracle-weblogic/weblogic-innovation-seminars/caf-12.2.1/WInS_Demos/CA-Workshop/md.resources/73.PNG)
-21. We have configured the Recovery Interval to 120 seconds, so we need to wait some time.
+23. We have configured the Recovery Interval to 120 seconds, so we need to wait some time.
-22. In the standbySite, Click on **Get Activity Report**.
+24. In the standbySite, Click on **Get Activity Report**.
 You can see the details of the Transaction.
 Click on **return to main page** link.
 ![alt text](https://raw.githubusercontent.com/oracle-weblogic/weblogic-innovation-seminars/caf-12.2.1/WInS_Demos/CA-Workshop/md.resources/74.PNG)
-23. Click on **See Inventory**, and the Items quantity has been modified as well.
+25. Click on **See Inventory**, and the Items quantity has been modified as well.
 ![alt text](https://raw.githubusercontent.com/oracle-weblogic/weblogic-innovation-seminars/caf-12.2.1/WInS_Demos/CA-Workshop/md.resources/75.PNG)
 ![alt text](https://raw.githubusercontent.com/oracle-weblogic/weblogic-innovation-seminars/caf-12.2.1/WInS_Demos/CA-Workshop/md.resources/76.PNG)